cloudnative-pg/postgres-keycloak-oauth-validator/demo.md

-# Pilot demostration instructions
+# Pilot Demonstration Instructions

 ## Required Tools

-The following tools are required to perform the following demo:
+The following tools are required to perform this demo:

 * [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
 * [KinD](https://kind.sigs.k8s.io/)

-## How to follow the instructions
+## How to follow these instructions

-All the content of the files will be added step by step with an explanation of how they should be used, they can be put in a file per example or in a long file separated by `---`, the recommended way will be one per file, and at the end there will be one file to download and cannot be posted since it's too long
+All the content of the YAML files will be displayed in each step, and can be applied with the related `kubectl` command, except for the KinD configuration.
+The `kubectl` commands should be executed in the same namespace.
+For simplicity, this demo uses the `default` namespace in the following instructions.

-The `kubectl` command all should be executed in the same namespace, by simplicity, we use the `default` one which is the default after we create the KinD cluster.
+You will find the same YAML files inside the `demo/` directory for inspection and/or to use them.

-## Setting up the KinD cluster
+## Set up the local kubernetes cluster

 The demonstration can only be performed on Kubernetes 1.33.x or above, this due to the ImageVolume feature that is required to mount the extension/module images